 Returns continue to be one of the biggest challenges faced by eCommerce fulfillment services, as it involves capital investment into establishing a reverse supply chain and ensuring the product reaches back to the seller without any damage.

-A wrong address, or a wrong pin code, is often realised in the last-mile delivery phase of the supply chain, leading to irreversible delays and costs.
+A wrong address, or a wrong pin code, is often realized in the last-mile delivery phase of the supply chain, leading to irreversible delays and costs.
 Because of this wrong information, inaccuracy can occur at any stage, be it during order placement or while sorting, and it is realised only during the last-mile delivery stages.
 Last-mile delivery software can help better manage this process.

 Inventory Management Issues